"The word citizen has to do with city, and the ideal city is organised around citizenship - around participation in public life."

 We wander around the streets, where the escalators are not the only physical manifestation of the changes of the last few years.
 The roofs of the houses have been brightly painted after a donation towards the materials, and the old cans now act as flower pots.
 The street-art covering every inch of wall space is the product of one of a number of arts-based social youth projects aimed at offering 13's kids with an alternative future and place in a society, where previously gangs and violence were the main recruiter.
 Hip-hop projects also play a big role here.

-From grass-roots arts projects such as these, the area now stands out for something different to the violence of previous decades; it is a patch of colour on Medellin's otherwise brown brick city skyline.
+From grass-roots arts projects such as these, the area now stands out for something different to the violence of previous decades; it is a patch of colour on Medellin's otherwise brown brick city skyline (check out some more of our photography from Comuna 13 here).

 We descend the escalators from Comuna 13 contemplating how much we would have avoided this area had we visited five or ten years ago.
 We catch a bus to the first piece of the puzzle behind Medellin's vision of social change through infrastructure, the metro.